SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 Events tab
 ~~~~~~~~~~

-From the event list external scripts can be excuted with :term:`origin` or
+From the event list external scripts can be executed with :term:`origin` or
 :term:`event` objects or both as input from stdin to display the output of the
 script (stdout) in a custom column.